dydxopsdao/v4-infrastructure/validator_notifier/README.md

 ```
 {
-    "subject": "The world on you depends!",
+    "subject": "The world on you depends",
     "content": "Please lorem your ipsums by tomorrow."
 }
 ```